 Coal Administrative Survey

-In the ensuing 20 years, the Coal Administrative Survey of 48 coal corporate staff positions has since become a premier survey for the industry.
+In the ensuing years, the Coal Administrative Survey has since become a premier survey for the industry.
 Beginning in 2014 the survey has been discontinued and the one remaining position from it that continues to be surveyed is GM/Manager of Mines.

 In the next few years, a relationship was formed with the Eastern coal companies and Cammocks assumed the responsibility for the long-standing Cannelton Coal Survey which focused on mine positions from the superintendent on down in local mining operations.